NBISweden/grave/README.md

 #### Generate or provide a reference

-- `grave` accepts three types of reference: `filtered_graph`, `unfiltered_graph`, or `linear` (i.e., FASTA assembly)
+- `grave` accepts three types of reference: `filtered_graph`, `unfiltered_graph`, or `linear` (i.e., FASTA assembly).

 - Graphs should be in `.gbz` format, such as those produced by [Minigraph-Cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md), a workflow within the [Cactus package](https://github.com/ComparativeGenomicsToolkit/cactus).
-Graph indexes are not required - `grave` will create the necessary indexes for ancient and/or modern input samples
+Graph indexes are not required - `grave` will create the necessary indexes for ancient and/or modern input samples.

-- When using `Minigraph-Cactus` for graph construction, keep input assembly contig headers simple ([see the official guidance here](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#contig-names)), and without special characters
+- When using `Minigraph-Cactus` for graph construction, keep input assembly contig headers simple ([see the official guidance here](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#contig-names)), and without special characters.

 ##### Filtered graphs

 - A filtered graph is one with depth filtering applied, i.e., nodes not represented in at least *`depth`* haplotypes are removed from the graph.
-Typically this is set to around 10% of the number of haplotypes (i.e., `40 pseudohaploid assemblies` or `20 phased assemblies` -> `depth 4`)
+Typically this is set to around 10% of the number of haplotypes (i.e., `40 pseudohaploid assemblies` or `20 phased assemblies` -> `depth 4`).

 - The `MiniGraph-Cactus` option `--giraffe` generates a graph filtered to depth 2.
 Depth is adjusted with the `--filter` parameter, e.g.: `--giraffe --filter 10`

 - The resulting graph can be provided to `grave` with `--reference graph.d10.gbz --reference_type filtered_graph`

 - The cost of depth filtering is that rarer variants are lost from the graph.
-This should be considered when users are building a graph from relatively divergent assemblies, or when some constituent species have fewer haplotypes than others (e.g., an outgroup has a single haplotype, while the ingroup has many)
+This should be considered when users are building a graph from relatively divergent assemblies, or when some constituent species have fewer haplotypes than others (e.g., an outgroup has a single haplotype, while the ingroup has many).

 > [!IMPORTANT]
 >- For samples with high coverage (e.g., 20X) and high purity in terms of endogenous content, the current best practice is to use an [unfiltered graph](#unfiltered-graphs).
-With this approach, *K*-mers from the reads are used to sample representative haplotypes from the graph, and reads are aligned to the subset
+With this approach, *K*-mers from the reads are used to sample representative haplotypes from the graph, and reads are aligned to the subset.
->- For samples with degraded, short, and low coverage endogenous content, plus high levels of contamination, **filtered graphs are likely to be preferable**, as we expect the *K*-mer-based subsampling to underperform
+>- For samples with degraded, short, and low coverage endogenous content, plus high levels of contamination, **filtered graphs are likely to be preferable**, as we expect the *K*-mer-based subsampling to underperform.

 ##### Unfiltered graphs